namoshizun/angular2-markdown-editor/README.md

 > npm install
 >
-> npm start
+> ng serve

-Navigate to http://localhost:4200 to see the results.
+Navigate to http://localhost:4200/editor to see the editor.